julch94/learning-lua/README.md

 [https://www.youtube.com/watch?v=xrLQ0OXfjaI&list=PLLwK93hM93Z3nhfJyRRWGRXHaXgNX0Itk](https://www.youtube.com/watch?v=xrLQ0OXfjaI&list=PLLwK93hM93Z3nhfJyRRWGRXHaXgNX0Itk)

 ## Additional Ideas for what's next

 Another idea for starting up next instead of jumping into embedding in C++... go and work through the Lua book.
 Chapter by chapter to get a rough idea of every section.

 [https://www.lua.org/pil/contents.html#2](https://www.lua.org/pil/contents.html#2)

+## Convert Markdown Headers to Links

+While putting this README markdown file together I wanted to build a Table of Contents to structure the different resources I learned from and the items within them.
+I ended up finding an online resource to start with but I knew that this is something Lua was capable of.
+I was vaguely familiar with regular expressions and knew that Lua's built in string functions would likely be able to get me what I needed.
+So, with that in mind, I hopped over to ChatGPT to build my own tutorial to teach myself how to build this script.
+I've created the [markdown-headers-to-links.lua](https://github.com/julch94/learning-lua/blob/main/markdown-headers-to-links.lua) script with fully detailed comments explaining each step of the code.